 The Jacob Flier Piano Competition

-The Competition is open to all students under the age of 35 and is held on July 21, 2014 and July 23, 2014.
-The winner performs with the Hudson Valley Philharmonic orchestra.
-The second and third-place winners share a recital.
+The competition is open to all students under the age of 35 and is held on July 20, 2015 and July 22, 2015.
+The winner performs with the Hudson Valley Philharmonic orchestra on July 31, 2015.
+The second and third-place winners share a recital on July 27, 2015.
 In addition, all three winners receive scholarships to attend the following year’s PianoSummer Institute.